Australia is a mature antitrust litigation jurisdiction.

 The FCA has the power to grant injunctions (including interlocutory injunctions) to restrain conduct that may be in breach of the restrictive trade practices provisions of the CCA.

-Anyone may make applications to the court for an injunction, other than in relation to proposed mergers, although it would be more usual for the ACCC to seek to do so in antitrust enforcement proceedings than for a private party.
+Anyone may make an application to the court for an injunction, other than in relation to proposed mergers, although it would be more usual for the ACCC to seek to do so in antitrust enforcement proceedings than for a private party.
 The CCPP can also seek an injunction for alleged cartel offences.

 Any urgent injunction will ultimately need to be supported by a claim substantiated in pleadings.
-The Court will usually list hearings for applications for injunctions at the earliest appropriate time.
+The court will usually list hearings for applications for injunctions at the earliest appropriate time.

-Circumstances in Which an Injunction will be Granted
+Circumstances in Which an Injunction Will Be Granted

-The CCA confers relatively wide powers on the Court to grant an injunction.
-The Court will ultimately need to be satisfied on the civil standard of proof, being the balance of probabilities, that:
+The CCA confers relatively wide powers on the court to grant an injunction.
+The court will ultimately need to be satisfied on the civil standard of proof, being the balance of probabilities, that:

 The latter part of the test is sometimes articulated as whether the applicant would suffer more damage if the injunction were not granted than the defendant would if the injunction was granted, thus requiring preservation of the status quo.